Emotions, tradition and craftsmanship

 AMIO Firenze was created out of unconditional love for children and follows a simple approach:

-We offer an uncompromising range of traditional Italian craftsmanship, selected raw materials, true sustainability, luxurious design, and unrivaled value for money.
+We offer an uncompromising range of products combining traditional Italian craftsmanship, selected raw materials, genuine sustainability, luxurious design and an unbeatable price-performance ratio.

-It all sounds very tempting...but let's be honest, can a profit-oriented company produce in Italy, especially at these sales prices, and at the same time operate sustainably?
+It all sounds very tempting...but honestly, can a profit-oriented company, especially at these sales prices, produce in Italy and operate sustainably at the same time?

 Yes!